 GCSE: Mathematics C/4

-A-levels: BCC, including Chemistry and a second science or Mathematics.
+A-levels: BCC, including Chemistry or Biology and a second science or Mathematics.

 We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
 Please note that Maths in the IB is not required if you have already achieved GCSE Maths at grade C/4 or above or 4 in IB Middle Years Maths.